-We are working in collaboration with ICT services to work on a fix as a matter of urgency.
-In the meantime we have a few workarounds that will enable you to launch the assessment without displaying an error.
+We are working in collaboration with UoD IT to identify a fix – in the meantime there are a number of workarounds that will enable you to launch the Questionmark assessment without receiving an error.

 The only workaround at the moment is to use an alternative browser.
-You can use both Mozilla Firefox and Google Chrome, both of which are installed on campus by navigating to the following location:
+You can use both Mozilla Firefox and Google Chrome, both of which are installed on University PCs, by navigating to the following location:

 Start Menu > All Programs > Internet and Communications

 If using Internet Explorer on your own device

 You need to enable 3rd party cookies, or make sure that the following site https://qm-lti.azurewebsites.net is set as an exception.